Jimmyu2foru18/RESTfulAPI-Explained/README.md

 # RESTfulAPI Explained

-Welcome to the **RESTfulAPI Explained** repository!
-This project is a comprehensive guide to learning about **REST APIs** and their integration.
+Welcome to the **RESTfulAPI Explained**!
+This project is a guide to learning about **REST APIs** and their integration based on my and textbook/internet interpretation.
 The repository includes a paper and visual aids to deepen your understanding of RESTful principles and how to implement them.
 The project demonstrates both basic and advanced RESTful API implementations using **Express.js**.